Ready to say goodbye to student loan debt for good? Learn More

 Insurance benefits are fully protected under state law regardless of the amount.
 Also, the benefits paid on behalf of the employer are exempt.
 You can protect benefits paid by any investment in stock as well as mutual life, casualty, or health insurance.

-• Life insurance is exempt
+• Life insurance is exempt.

-• Insurance proceeds that are held by an insurer are exempt
+• Insurance proceeds that are held by an insurer are exempt.

-• Fraternal society benefits are exempt
+• Fraternal society benefits are exempt.

-• You can protect disability, health benefits, or mutual life benefits
+• You can protect disability, health benefits, or mutual life benefits.

-• You can protect trust funds and life insurance policies that are employer-sponsored
+• You can protect trust funds and life insurance policies that are employer-sponsored.

-Filing Chapter 7 Bankruptcy?
+Need Help Filing Chapter 7 Bankruptcy in Michigan?

 Filing bankruptcy in Michigan doesn’t mean that you have to give up all your possessions, such as your home and car.
 Exemptions allow you to protect certain items.
-You’ll need to decide whether Michigan’s exemption or the federal bankruptcy exemptions will serve you better.
+You’ll need to decide whether Michigan’s exemptions or the federal bankruptcy exemptions will serve you better.
 If you’re a homeowner, consider that Michigan’s homestead exemption is higher than the federal homestead exemption.
 If you don’t own a home, the federal exemptions may be a better fit since they have higher exemptions for car equity and household goods, plus a generous wildcard exemption.

 Written By: